pantrypoints/sp/content/en/research/countries/china/xi/chapter-14.md

 have your community of common destiny.”
 In September 2015, when attending the general debate of the 70th session of the United Nations General Assembly, he made the first comprehensive and systematic exposition of the idea of a community with a shared future for mankind.
-In December 2017, in his keynote speech at the high-level dialogue between the Communist Party of China and political parties around the world, Comrade Xi Jinping once again gave a profound explanation, pointing out: "A community with a shared future for mankind, as the name implies.
+In December 2017, in his keynote speech at the high-level dialogue between the CCP and political parties around the world, Comrade Xi Jinping once again gave a profound explanation, pointing out: "A community with a shared future for mankind, as the name implies.
 That is, the future and destiny of every nation and country are closely linked, and we should share hardships